Unconditional security from noisy quantum storage: Tools

 with high probability over the choice of~$\cS$, for some small $\varepsilon>0$ and $\delta>0$.
 An analogous statement for the cq-case is given in~\cite{kr:sampling}.
 A major difference is that the result of~\cite{kr:sampling} for the quantum setting requires~$X_i$ to be a block, i.e., a $\beta$-bit string instead of a single bit.

 Since our work is mainly a proof of principle, we do not yet care about optimality or efficiency.
 We therefore choose~$\cS$ to be uniform over all subsets of a fixed size~$s$.
 Furthermore, it is sufficient for our purposes to ensure that the min-entropy rate decreases by at most a factor of~$2$.
-This leads to the following statement, which we derive by specializing the results of~\cite{kr:sampling} (see appendix~\ref{sec:sampler} for details).
+Note that for technical reasons, the results in \cite{kr:sampling} requires the bit string to be partitioned into blocks of size $\beta$.
+A result in \cite{bitwiseSampling} shows however that the same bound must also hold for uniform bitwise sampling.
+This leads us to the following statement, which we derive by specializing the results of~\cite{kr:sampling} and combining it with the result in \cite{bitwiseSampling} (see appendix~\ref{sec:sampler} for details).